EDB's private container registry v1.1.3

 kubectl create secret docker-registry registry-pullsecret \

-As mentioned earlier, the docker-username corresponds to your registry name, such as k8s_standard_pgd or k8s_enterprise_pgd, while the docker-password is the token obtained from the EDB portal.
+As mentioned earlier, the docker-username corresponds to the private registry name, k8s, while the docker-password is the token obtained from the EDB portal.

 apiVersion: pgd.k8s.enterprisedb.io/v1beta1